chrberrig/chrberrig.github.io/content/academia/CS_and_programming/_index.md

 Through my education in physics, not much programming were (surprisingly) needed.
 After I were actually in an environment in which I needed to APPLY knowledge (shocks\!) to disease modelling, I have become much more comfortable both with programming and computers.
-This have lead me to the highly non-unique philosophy that "if you cant implement it, you probably have not understood it"
+This have lead me to the highly non-unique philosophy that "if you can't implement it, you probably have not understood it"

 <!--more-->